 In a Reggio Emilia inspired school, the environment is considered the ‘third teacher’.
 With that in mind, our teachers carefully plan and constantly refine the classroom environment to enhance learning.
 Our classrooms are alive and aesthetically pleasing -filled with natural materials, soft lighting, children’s work, music, family photos, plants, books and in some classrooms – a pet!
 The unique needs of each room’s inhabitants – children, families and teachers – are reflected, and respected, in the space.
 Our environment enables relationships to develop and inspires creativity and learning.
 We have structured our classroom progressions in a looping model to create an atmosphere of consistency, community and continual growth over time.
-Given your child’s age and when they enter preschool, your child will progress with the same group of students and teachers for at least two years, except in the 4-year-old classrooms.
+Given your child’s age and when they enter preschool, your child will progress with the same group of students and teachers.
 Our goal is provide all children, families and teachers with a developmentally appropriate and cohesive experience.

 Our art and music studios are places of inspiration, imagination and joy.
 Children come in small groups to the studios to explore topics of classroom study through various medium.
 Our art and music specialists meet regularly with the classroom teachers to share and discuss ideas to support children’s interests.
 It is truly a wonder to see an idea expressed in 100 languages.